InnovaCo/samza-mesos/README.markdown

 Make sure you've installed JDK 1.6+ (tested with Oracle JDK 1.7) and Maven.

-First, Samza version 0.8.* is required to build and use this package.
-It is not yet released in Maven repo, so you need to make sure it is available from your local repo:
+First, Samza version 0.9.* is required to build and use this package.
+(If) it is not yet released in Maven repo, you need to make sure it is available from your local repo:

     git clone https://github.com/apache/incubator-samza.git